Get passionate about politics

 In becoming a Commonwealth, each of the states wanted to ensure that they would be equally represented and have equal power in the new structure.
 For this reason, each state was given equal representation in the Senate.
 This helped to balance the fact that some states with higher populations would have more members in the House of Representatives compared to states with lower populations.

 The Senate is also able to review actions of the government and proposed laws through its many committees.
-To learn more about these, see Just another day in parliament.
+To learn more about these, see what happens in parliament.